About PALNET.

 PALNET education and training typically follows a repeatable implementation pathway:

 - Pre-learning.
-Curriculum review and baseline knowledge assessment (where used).
+Curriculum review and baseline knowledge assessment (optional).

 - On-site visit.
 Case-based teaching and in-OR coaching during live cases.

 - Train-the-trainer.
-Targeted mentorship of local clinicians who will become site teachers.
+Targeted mentorship of a few local clinicians who will become experts in EEG-guided pediatric anesthesia and teach their colleagues.

 - Post-visit support.
 Coaching and continued access to PALNET experts to consolidate practice and expand within the department.